 Article updated July 26, 2017

-EMS providers will often have to treat patients who are taking a variety of medications prescribed to address physical and mental health issues.
-This week’s case will take a look at the potential effects of medications in a patient suffering from a seizure-like episode, as well as the importance of evaluating the nuances of segments and QT intervals.
+EMS providers often have to treat patients who are taking a variety of medications prescribed to address physical and mental health issues.
+This EKG case looks at the potential effects of medications in a patient suffering from a seizure-like episode, as well as the importance of evaluating the nuances of segments and QT intervals.

 - Basic: Understand the clinical importance of measuring segments and intervals.

 - Intermediate: Identify EKG features that could predispose a patient to impending lethal arrhythmias.

 - Advanced: Recognize potential cardiotoxic effects of commonly encountered prescribed medications

 You are dispatched at 8:19 p.m. to a psychiatric nursing home for a complaint of a seizure and request for transport to a local medical facility.
 The nursing staff meets you and your partner at the door and shows you the patient's room.

 Upon arrival, you find a 42-year-old male lying in his bed.
 The nursing staff relates that approximately two hours ago, one of the nurses witnessed a seizure-like episode that lasted less than one minute and quickly resolved on its own.
 The nursing staff called EMS after contacting the patient's primary physician who requested the patient be transported to his medical facility for further evaluation.